 where it is located deep to flexor retinaculum and superficial to the tendons of FDS, FDP, and FPL and their connected ulnar and radial bursae.

 In the palm, the median nerve flattens at the distal border of the flexor retinaculum and splits into lateral and medial divisions.
-The lateral division gives a recurrent branch, which curls upwards to provide thenar muscles except the deep head of flexor pollicis brevis.
+The lateral division gives a recurrent branch, which curls upwards to supply thenar muscles except the deep head of flexor pollicis brevis.
 It then splits into three palmar digital branches.
 The medial divisions give off two palmar digital nerves.

 The five palmar digital nerves supply: